Wings for NONMEM on the NeSI HPC3

 Wings for NONMEM (WFN) has links to the New Zealand eScience Infrastructure (NeSI) system high performance computing resources (HPC3).
 When using WFN this is primarily used to run NONMEM jobs using parallel processing on multiple CPUs (‘nodes’) on HPC3.

-The link between your Windows computer and HPC3 is managed by the Remote Job Management (RJM) system.
+The link between WFN running on a Windows computer and HPC3 is managed by the Remote Job Management (RJM) system.
 RJM is a set of tools created by NeSI most recently maintained by Chris Scott.
+The RJM tools have been primarily implemented to work with WFN.
 In order to use the RJM system you will need to run rjm_configure.

 IMPORTANT